ibm-cloud-docs/hpc-ibm-spectrumlsf/enable-dedicated-host.md

 # Enabling dedicated hosts
 {: #enable-dedicated-hosts}

-{{site.data.keyword.cloud}} dedicated hosts are physical servers that are committed to a group of users.
-Dedicated hosts offer virtual server provisioning capacity and maximum placement control.
+Dedicated hosts enable you to deploy your virtual server instances on single-tenant compute hosts.
+Workloads under dedicated hosts can avoid noisy neighbor issues (for example, performance interference due to other users workloads) that they might encounter on public virtual server instances.
+When you use a dedicated host, you are billed by the usage of the host, not vCPUs or RAM associated with your virtual instances.

+This offering can deploy static compute nodes on dedicated hosts.
+The number of dedicated hosts and the profile names for dedicated hosts are calculated from `worker_node_min_count` and `worker_node_instance_type`.

-Foloowing are the key values for enabling dedicated host:
+Following are the key values for enabling dedicated host:

 * Dedicated host ensures no co-tenancy with other customers offering enhanced privacy and security.
 It provides isolation at the hardware level, which is critical for sensitive workloads or regulated environments.